 - If you forget, access your reservation on the airline’s website and update the passenger information for that ticket.

-- If you’re flying on more than one airline, access your reservation on each airline’s website and update your passenger information.
+- If you’re flying on more than 1 airline, access your reservation on each airline’s website and update your passenger information.

 - You can also set up a frequent flyer account with the airline and add your correct secure passenger information to your profile.
 When you book a ticket with that airline in the future and add that frequent flyer number, the passenger information will be added automatically to your reservation.